EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.find.md

 ### tools.find.mfind_bin

 Binary search on a vector running simolutnously on multiple values.
 Package: tools.find Description: Binary search on a vector running simolutnously on multiple values.
-A feature of this program is that it
+A feature of this program is that it you need to add 1 to the index in order to make sure